 Maximum allowable transfer credits are: AA/AS – 24; BA/BS - 72; approval of the College/Faculty Advisor and Provost is required.

-A thesis is not an option for an AA/AS degree due to the brevity of the degree programme.
+A thesis is not an option for an AA/AS degree due to the brevity of the degree program.
 A thesis is generally not required for a BA/BS candidate unless the student is transferring more than 12 credits.
 Not more than 12 credits are granted for a BA/BS thesis.

 A thesis is optional for all MA/MS candidates.
 Maximum six credits are granted for the MA/MS thesis.
 The number of credits is determined by the number of contact hours that the student is officially registered and working on the thesis at a U of N Campus.
 It is expected that a student spend a minimum of 24 contact hours writing the thesis for each credit awarded (this does not include research time).
 During this time the student must be in regular contact with the thesis advisor who evaluates the thesis work.